 How have you built your audience and online presence?

 Mainly by offering fonts for free.
 We think it’s important you can try a font in your designs, whatever tool you’re using.
 So just a typetester won’t do it.
 That’s why we offer a free sample of all our fonts.
 You need a test drive before you will buy a font, don’t you?
 And we try to keep them affordable.
 As a designer you shouldn’t have to bother your client about a different license if he wants to use it in his app.
-We also shared one freebie (Arkiv Bold) with you guys on your freebie page, which gives us a lot of views.

 What’s the best feedback you received about your products?